RazanYakoub01/Pok-Collect_DH2642/README.md

 - ReactRoot.jsx: Routes

-- css files for the views and images
+- css files for the views, gifs and images

+- protectedRoutes.jsx: Used to make some routes only accesable when logged in

 ### **/src/presenters**